The Charleston Museum is hosting this amazing workshop you can’t miss.

 Sweetgrass Baskets are a Charleston staple, if you’re a local we’re sure you have one at home.
 If you’re a tourist, you’ve certainly seen them on sale at the Historic Charleston City Market.

-In case you didn’t know, there’s a basket-making tradition since the 17th century brought by African slaves that were brought to our country to work on plantations.
-If you would like to learn more about the history of the Lowcountry and make your own sweetgrass baskets, The Charleston Museum is hosting a fascinating workshop on June 18, 2022.
+In case you didn’t know, there’s been a basket-making tradition since the 17th century brought by African slaves that were brought to our country to work on plantations.
+If you would like to learn more about the history of the Lowcountry and make your own sweetgrass baskets, The Charleston Museum is hosting a fascinating workshop on October 15, 2022.

 Plan ahead as space is limited and reservations are required.